browserengineering/book/book/invalidation.md

 Note a couple of interesting things about this `dirty_y` code.
-First off, both when checking dirty flags and when setting them, we need to make sure the relevant element exists.
+First off, both when checking dirty flags and when setting them, we need to make sure the relevant next sibling exists.
 This wasn't an issue before because `BlockLayout` elements always have parents.

 Second, note that the `y` computation uses _either_ the previous node's `y` position and `height`, _or_ the parent node's `y` position.